 Starting in 1.55, Conan enables overwritting from the consumer side the following

-properties for CMakeDeps: cmake_file_name
+properties for CMakeDeps: cmake_file_name, cmake_target_name, cmake_find_mode,

-.
+cmake_module_file_name and cmake_module_target_name.
 Let’s see an example of a recipe

 that has